razansu23-meet/Image-Recognition-Lab/README.md

 ## Face Recognition
 ### Instructions:

-In this lab, we'll be creating our very own meet profile with your users uploading the images!
+In this lab, we'll be creating a signin/signup using face recognition!
-We have provided you with some frontend and backend code already, so make sure to clone the repo!
+We have provided you with some frontend and backend (signup) code already, so make sure to clone the repo!

 1. Pip install the required library: `face-recognition`